LowriWilliams/LowriWilliams.github.io/content/_index.md

     content:
       # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
       title: 'News'
+      archive:
+        enable: true
+        text: See all news
+        link: awards/
       # Date format: https://docs.hugoblox.com/customization/#date-format
       date_format: Jan 2006